cartridge-gg/controller/docs/docs/getting-started.md

 ---
 title: Getting Started
 sidebar_position: 0
-slug: /getting-started
 ---

-Cartridge Controller is a gaming specific smart contract wallet plugin that enables seamless player onboarding and game interactions while maintaining compatibility with other wallets that implement the plugin account architecture (e.g. Argent).

 Controller implements a standard account interface and can be integrated the same way as existing wallets.